The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-As the PDS70 b and c companions exist at known locations and their \textit{bona fide} planetary nature is well established, we follow the same procedure as for the more difficult HD142527 B recoveries in order to recover their signals where possible.
+Both known planets are recovered with more targeted optimization (see Figure \ref{fig:pds70ha}).
+As the PDS~70~b and c companions exist at known locations and their \textit{bona fide} planetary nature is well established, we follow the same procedure as for the more difficult HD~142527~B recoveries in order to recover their signals where possible.
 Namely, we optimize directly on the average SNR metric at the known planet location(s) in the H$\alpha$ images.
-We choose to optimize on the average SNR metric averaged across both known planet locations in order to achieve a relatively conservative approach to this direct H$\alpha$ optimization.
+We choose to average this SNR metric across both known planet locations in order to achieve a relatively conservative approach to this direct H$\alpha$ optimization.

-We note that the optimization is done using the H$\alpha$ images only and not the SDI images.
-Because of the prevalence of false point sources induced during subtraction of KLIP-ed continuum imagery, we believe that optimizing on the H$\alpha$ images is a more robust approach.
+We note that this optimization is done using the H$\alpha$ images only and not SDI images.
+Because of the prevalence of false point-sources induced during subtraction of KLIP-ed continuum imagery, we believe that optimizing on the H$\alpha$ images is a more robust approach.

-These reductions tuned to maximize the average SNR metric across both planets in 20 KL mode H$\alpha$ post-processed imagery are shown in Figure \ref{fig:pds70ha}, with their optimized KLIP parameters given in the labels on the lefthand side of each subpanel.
+Reductions tuned to maximize the average SNR metric across both planets in 20 KL mode H$\alpha$ post-processed imagery are shown in Figure \ref{fig:pds70ha}, with their optimized KLIP parameters given in the labels on the left-hand side of each subpanel.
 The companions are only readily visible in SDI imagery using this methodology, but both are marginally recovered.
-A signal consistent with PDS 70~c is present in all three SDI epochs, with SNRs of 3.8,2.6,2.9 and 3.1,3.0,3.4 in 1:1 scaled and conservatively scaled SDI images, respectively.
+A signal consistent with PDS~70~c is present in all three SDI epochs, with classically computed SNRs of 3.8/2.6/2.9 and 3.1/3.0/3.4 in 1:1 scaled and conservatively scaled SDI images, respectively.
 It is also marginally recovered in H$\alpha$ at an SNR of 3.7 in the 2017 epoch.
-PDS 70~b is recovered in only the May 3, 2018 epoch at an SNR of 3.3 in 1:1 scaled SDI imagery and 2.8 in conservatively scaled SDI imagery.
+PDS~70~b is recovered only in the 2018 May 3 epoch at an SNR of 3.3 in 1:1 scaled SDI imagery and 2.8 in conservatively scaled SDI imagery.

-\subsubsection{LkCa 15 b}
+We extract detailed astrometry and photometry only from the 2017 H$\alpha$ detection of PDS~70~c, as forward model fitting of SDI imagery is more complex and beyond the scope of this work.
+We note, however, that the positions of the marginal detections of PDS~70~b and PDS~70~c in 2018 SDI imagery are entirely consistent with their \texttt{whereistheplanet} predicted orbital positions (see Figure \ref{fig:pds70ha}, which incorporates the astrometry of \citet{Wagner2018} and other works.

+Our 2017 detection of PDS~70~c extends the time baseline of its astrometry by 9 months.
+The companion is detected at a separation of 246.9$\pm$4.4mas and a PA of 284.2$\pm$0.6$^{\circ}$.
+This is inconsistent at the $\sim$5$\sigma$ level with the \texttt{whereistheplanet} \citep{WiP2021} prediction for the separation of the planet at this epoch (223.2$\pm$0.9mas), though the PA prediction (283.8$\pm$0.2$^{\circ}$) is consistent.
+Our best-fit photometry suggests a $\Delta$mag of 5.5$\pm$0.2 relative to the stellar continuum, brighter by nearly 2 magnitudes than the 7.7$\pm$0.2 reported from VLT MUSE observations taken a year later by \citet{Haffert2019}.
+Possible sources of these discrepancies are discussed in Section \ref{sec:fms}.

+\subsubsection{LkCa~15~b}